PRIArobotics/HedgehogIDE/docs/plugins.md

 Payload:
 - `error`: Optional error.

+#### `simulationReset`
+Called whenever the simulation is reset.
+No payload is passed for this event.

 ### SDK documentation
 Documentation on the SDK modules can be found in the sdk directory.